 A: See above response.

-Q: How to avoid master hell?
+Q: How to avoid controller hell?
 Plugin version hell?

-A: Use Folders to manage groupings of masters.
+A: Use Folders to manage groupings of controllers.
 Use Cluster Operations to manage plugin versions.
 Quite painless.